Q1: How many new member teenagers (students) are added to the program every year?

 Q4: What if we don’t make a list this year?

 A: We keep you on a future list.
 We handle requests on a first-come-first-serve basis.
-If you had to wait, your priority at the next opportunity goes up as your date of the enrollment application would be that much earlier.
+If you had to wait, your priority at the next opportunity goes up as your enrollment application date would be that much earlier.

 We also give older kids priority over younger kids.
-So, as your kid gets older, he/she has better odds of making it for that reason.
+So, as your teenager gets older, he/she has better odds of making it for that reason.

 So far, we have taken all interested families in the program (sometimes with a little bit of wait time).
 We hope to be able to continue doing so unless the demand gets too overwhelming to handle.